+{\bf Secure Expert Aggregation.} For high accuracy, the expert aggregation scheme needs to assign different weights to different experts depending on their relevance.
+For IFC, the expert aggregation needs to be performed efficiently at run-time in a way that prevents the weights from leaking information from inaccessible domains.

-{\bf Scalability (G3) and Modularity (G2).} The traditional MoE architecture typically has a relatively small number of fixed experts.
-To allow scalability to a large number of security domains, we carefully design the expert model architecture so that each expert has a relatively small number of parameters.
-For the same reason, we also design our gating function such that out of all the accessible experts, it activates only the top-$k$ most relevant experts.
-Finally, to support dynamic changes in security domains, the gating and ensembling decisions are designed to be made quickly and without re-training, which is also hard to do with the traditional MoE architecture, as discussed in Section~\ref{sec:background}.
+{\bf Scalability and Modularity.} The traditional MoE architecture is only designed for a relatively small number of experts.
+To allow scalability to a larger number of security domains, we need to carefully design the expert model architecture so that each expert has a relatively small number of parameters.
+For the same reason, instead of activating all accessible domains, we want our gating function to only activate a small number of the (top-$k$) most relevant experts.
+Finally, to efficiently support dynamic changes in security domains, gating decisions and aggregation methods should be able to quickly handle adding or removing security domains without re-training.

-{\bf Accuracy (G1).} The security, modularity, and scalability constraints significantly limit the information that can be used to make gating/ensembling decisions, the size of each expert, and the number of experts that can be activated ($k$).
+The security, modularity, and scalability constraints above significantly limit the information that can be used to make gating/aggregation decisions, the size of each expert, and the number of experts that can be activated ($k$).
 It is a significant challenge to achieve high accuracy under this constrained environment.
-We show that our proposed design can significantly improve the accuracy compared to a pre-trained model.
+In the following section, we describe our IFC design for LMs and show that our proposed design can significantly improve the accuracy while enforcing non-interference compared to a pre-trained model.